The Humans (film)

 The Humans is a 2021 American psychological drama film written and directed by Stephen Karam in his feature directorial debut, and based on his 2015 one-act play.
 It stars Richard Jenkins, Jayne Houdyshell, Amy Schumer, Beanie Feldstein, Steven Yeun, and June Squibb.
-It had its world premiere at the 2021 Toronto International Film Festival on September 12, 2021.
+The Humans premiered at the 2021 Toronto International Film Festival on September 12, 2021.
 The film was released by A24 on November 24, 2021, both in theaters and on Showtime.

 Plot

 On Thanksgiving, Erik and Deirdre Blake, their daughter Aimee, and Erik's senile mother, Momo, visit their other daughter, Brigid and her partner Richard at their new apartment in Chinatown.
 Erik is immediately disapproving of the run-down apartment in a flood risk zone and close to Ground Zero.
 On 9/11, he had driven Aimee to a job interview and had planned to visit the observation deck of the Twin Towers, but had waited across the street as the deck had not yet opened for the morning.
 He has also been haunted by memories of seeing a deceased victim who resembled Aimee.

 As the evening wears on, tension and unhappiness in the family is evident.
 Brigid is openly resentful that her parents have not given her money to afford a better lifestyle, and privately wounded that her dreams of being a composer have not come into fruition.
 Both she and her partner face Deirdre's disapproval that they are not yet married.
 Richard has struggled with depression and is treading water in his personal life and career, as he will be a recipient of a trust fund that he will not receive until he is 40, five years from now.

-Aimee suffers from a chronic illness, recently lost both her job and her longtime girlfriend, and will need to get her colon removed.
-Deirdre suffers from arthritis and is on the receiving end of mockery from the rest of the family due to her religious attitude, and Erik, already depressed over Momo's condition, clashes with Brigid by judging her work ethic and new-age, urban lifestyle.
+Aimee has a chronic illness, recently lost both her job and her longtime girlfriend, and will need to get her colon removed.
+Deirdre has arthritis and is on the receiving end of mockery from the rest of the family due to her religious attitude, and Erik, already depressed over Momo's condition, clashes with Brigid by judging her work ethic and new-age, urban lifestyle.